COVID-19 cases more than double to reach 25 - The Scoop

 Universities suspend classroom learning

-Univerisiti Islam Sultan Sharif Ali and Universiti Brunei Darussalam suspended classroom learning in a bid to minimise contact between students.
+Univerisiti Islam Sultan Sharif Ali has suspended all classroom learning in a bid to minimise contact between students, while Universiti Brunei Darussalam said it would move most classes online.

 Campus events have been postponed or cancelled, while UNISSA has taken the additional step of asking local students to vacate the hostels.